We work with a lot of clients who have a limited capacity to get to the gym.

 Are Smith Machines as Good as Free Weights?

-Yes, some Smith machine brands may be as good as free weights depending on their design.
-We’ve tested out quite a few that allow for a standard feel and movement where you even add your standard plates to a barbell.
+Yes, some Smith machines are as good as free weights, depending on their design.
+We’ve tested out quite a few that allow for a standard feel and movement, allowing you to add your standard plates to a barbell.

 Can You Build Muscle on a Smith Machine?

-Yes, you can build muscle on a basic Smith machine as most of these devices will allow for heavy weight lifting and a full-body workout routine.
-It’s more down to how you use the Smith machine, but for the average person, it’s entirely possible to bulk up significantly.
+Yes, you can build muscle on a basic Smith machine, as most of these devices will allow for heavy weight lifting and a full-body workout routine.
+Results will still depend on how you use the Smith machine, but significantly bulking up is possible for the average person.

 What Are Smith Machines Good For?

-A solid Smith machine is good for many types of weight training, especially for people who don’t feel comfortable working with free weights.
-They might also be more suitable for people who want to reduce the pressure on joints.
+Smith machines are good for many types of weight training, especially for people who don’t feel comfortable working with free weights.
+They are also more suitable for people who want to reduce pressure on their joints when exercising.

 Why Is It Called the Smith Machine?